RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-install.md

 1. Install Tampermonkey extension
 2. Install Linked Social Toolkit
 ### Google Chrome
-1. Open [this link](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) from Chrome and click on “**Add to Chrome**” to install Tampermonkey
+1. Open <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo" target="_blank">this link</a> from Chrome and click on “**Add to Chrome**” to install Tampermonkey
 ![How to Install Tampermonkey Extension on Google Chrome](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/How-to-Install-Tampermonkey-Extension-on-Google-Chrome-image004.png)
 2. Once **Tampermonkey extension** is installed, open script link which you received in email after placing your order.
 When you open script link, Tampermonkey will ask you to confirm, click on “**Install**” button, then visit or refresh LinkedIn website and you are ready to go.
 ![How to Install Linked Social Toolkit on Google Chrome](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/How-to-Install-Linked-Social-Toolkit-on-Google-Chrome-image006.png)